harshitpant69/NewsLetter/README.md

 ## Overview

-This repository contains the code for a newsletter web app.
+This repository presents you with a newsletter web app.
 The web app allows users to sign up for a newsletter by providing their first name, last name, and email address.
 The app stores subscribers' data on the Mailchimp platform using their API.

 ## Website URL